aws-samples/aws-iot-securetunneling-localproxy/V3WebSocketProtocolGuide.md

 - Change the tag numbers of existing field of ProtocolBuffers will cause backward compatibility issue between V1 and V2 local proxy.
 Fore more information, please read [Extending a Protocol Buffer](https://developers.google.com/protocol-buffers/docs/cpptutorial#extending-a-protocol-buffer).

 ### Backward compatibility

+Backwards compatibility does NOT apply if the client decides to send a previous version message format in the middle of an active websocket session.
+Any attempts to do so will be rejected.
+The following sections assume that both the source and destination have been configured prior to connecting to the websocket.
+Any further configuration changes will require restarting the local proxy.

 #### Backward compatibility between V2 and V3 local proxy
 V2 local proxy protocol uses Sec-WebSocket-Protocol _aws.iot.securetunneling-2.0_ when communicates with AWS IoT Tunneling Service.